esp/esp.github.io/_docs/01-concepts/02-esp-js-polimer/01-index.md

   The state handlers are responsible for updating those states.
 * [Event Streams](./04-event-streams.md) - these streams simply have 'event in, event out' semantics.
   They are RXJS observable streams which are used for side effects and asynchronous operations.

+## External Dependencies

+{% include draftdocs.html %}

+esp-js-polimer relies on lerna, but it does not re bundle it.

+TODO update guidance here